 Cold temperatures, increased precipitation and reduced daylight hours make winter a far less safe season to take a trip out in your new car lease hire.
 In this section, UK car leasing company, Nationwide Vehicle Contracts, look at common safety concerns, and how to prepare for this season’s sometimes treacherous roads:

 While the UK hardly encounters the extremely adverse conditions of many more northerly nations, consistently dangerous conditions can still bring road networks to their knees and eat away at your carefully maintained car.
 Key cold weather safety issues include:

 When temperatures plummet, fluids freeze, windscreens fog up and the constant chill and thaw of precipitation corrodes bodywork and components.
 Winter weather is garage weather, but sometimes you simply don’t have that luxury.

-The lease you can do is be diligent and check for:
+The least you can do is be diligent and check for:

 Otherwise, it’s important to remember that the dangers of cold weather make all those standard maintenance checks doubly important.

 Potholes aren’t solely a cold weather phenomenon, but cold weather certainly exacerbates the problem.
 Water works its way into cracks and expands when it freezes, a motion that when repeated, causes progressively wider cracks.
 Add to this the motion of cars over the damage and potholes can spread quickly.
 It’s a multi-million pound problem, and one that can cause you great expense.
 Low speed collisions with potholes can cause damage to tyres, wheels and steering alignment.
 At higher speeds, damage can be severe and could result in loss of control, resulting in a crash.